aws-powertools/powertools-lambda-java/docs/utilities/large_messages.md

 ---

-The large message utility handles SQS and SNS messages which have had their payloads offloaded to S3 if they are larger than the maximum allowed size (256 KB).
+The large message utility handles SQS and SNS messages which have had their payloads offloaded to S3 if they are larger than the maximum allowed size (1 MB).

 ## Features